Sir Ramaswami Mudaliar Higher Secondary School: Chief minister's visit

 The construction of the permanent buildings for the high school was entrusted to M/s.Coromondal Engineering Company - pioneers in building construction - and this was completed by K. Kamaraj, C Subramaniam and Sir Ramaswami Mudaliar June 1960 in a record time.

 The management took a progressive step by introducing English medium in one section of each standard.
 Bifurcated courses of study with secretarial and engineering sections were also introduced in order to give equal importance to vocational education and training.

 The school was named a Higher Secondary school on 12 July 1978.

 The school now has a big, renovated auditorium where 3000 students can gather at a time.

 Golden Jubilee Celebration

 The school celebrated its golden jubilee in October 2008; the chief guest for the occasion was A. P. J. Abdul Kalam.

 Library and laboratories

 The school has a large library with a collection of nearly 12,000 books with open access system to students.
 The school has separate laboratories for physics, chemistry, botany and zoology.
 It has a junior laboratory too, for high school and middle school students.
 The school has a computer lab, a junior computer lab and a multimedia library with Internet facility.

 Governing authority

-The school comes under the control of Thiruvallur district Chief Educational Officer; but as far as Revenue department is concerned, Ambattur falls under the Chennai district, the sanctioning of leave in times of disaster, heavy rain or cyclone etc. comes under the authority of the Chennai district collector.
+The school comes under the control of Chennai (North) Chief Educational Officer and as far as Revenue department is concerned, Ambattur falls under the Chennai district; the sanctioning of leave in times of disaster, heavy rain or cyclone etc. comes under the authority of the Chennai district collector.